yoren/Hello-Emoji/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin lets you use Emoji in WordPress.
-Get an auto-complete list of Emoji suggestions in the editor, and convert Emojis to icons on display.
+This plugin lets you use emoji in WordPress.
+Get an auto-complete list of emoji suggestions in the editor, and convert emoticons to emoji on display.

 == Description ==

 Hello Emoji is more than an a plugin, it represents the hopes of a generation.
 It is going to be proof of the idea that WordPress represents: that free software can bring people together to accomplish something that they couldn't do themselves, while adding something of value to the commons for all to share.

-With Hello Emoji, by typing a ":" in the editor, you'll get an auto-complete list of Emoji suggestions.
-Using Emoji in the GitHub style saves you from remembering the emoticons or shortcodes (many plugins use shortcodes to insert the Emojis).
+With Hello Emoji, by typing a ":" in the editor, you'll get an auto-complete list of emoji suggestions.
+Using emoji in the GitHub style saves you from remembering the emoticons or shortcodes (many plugins use shortcodes to insert the emoji).

 There are 2 options in the plugin Settings:
-1. Enable the Emoji functions by post type.
+1. Enable emoji in post content by post type.
-2. Enable the Emoji functions in comments or not.
+2. Enable emoji in comments or not.

 == Installation ==